Skip to main content

 Primary Production in Aquatic Ecosystems

-Cellular respiration is the process by which organisms convert glucose and oxygen into energy, carbon dioxide, and water.
-This process consumes a portion of the energy produced during photosynthesis.
-In the context of the question, 55 percent of the GPP is used for cellular respiration, indicating how much energy is lost to metabolic processes, which is crucial for determining Net Primary Productivity (NPP).
+Cellular respiration in producers is the process by which plants convert glucose and oxygen into energy, releasing carbon dioxide and water as byproducts.
+This energy is used for metabolic activities and growth.
+In the context of the question, 55% of the GPP is used for cellular respiration, which is essential for calculating the NPP.

 Recommended video: